JingxiaoL/SNR_Output/README.md

 Script read_ramses_output.py is an example for how to read simulation output (requires numpy and scipy)

 Example:
-1.Download t24.tgz
+1. Download t24.tgz
-2.Unzip the file
+2. Unzip the file
   >tar -zxvf t24.tgz

   This creates a folder named t24 (2.4GB when unzipped)